IBM/tekton-lint/README.md

 The cache is defined to be put to `~/.tektonlint`  If you wish to clear the cache, simply delete this directory - alternatively there is a cli option.

 ## Rules

+**Please note** that the tool assumes that the files are syntax correct YAML files, and they are following the established schema for Tekton.
+For example referring to a field with the wrong spelling or case will confuse the rules.

+If you see an error like ` Pipeline 'pipeline-test-perf-tag' references task 'undefined' but the referenced task cannot be found. ` referencing 'undefined' this more than likely means there is a syntax error in the yaml file.
+This can be easily seen with casing, so using `Name: ..` rather than `name: .. `

 ### Detecting errors